Admissions Requirements

 Physical Location Requirement

-Students must be residents of a state in which AIMS is authorized to provide distance education courses.
-Each student’s state of residence is collected at the time of enrollment.
-The state of residence is determined by the student’s government issued identification, signed student attestation, or other documentation proving physical location.
+All AIMS Education programs include distance education coursework.
+Students located within the United States and its territories must be physically located in a state or territory in which AIMS is authorized to provide distance education.
+A student’s physical location is collected at the time of enrollment and may be established through government-issued identification, a signed student attestation, or other documentation demonstrating physical location.

-AIMS Education is an approved member of the National Council for State Authorization Reciprocity Agreements (NC-SARA or SARA).
-As a SARA member, AIMS is authorized to enroll students from 49 states (all but California), the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
+AIMS Education is an approved member of the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+As a SARA member, AIMS is authorized to enroll students located in 49 states (all except California), the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.

-Applicants are required to turn in all required admission documents prior to enrollment.
-Admission documents include but are not limited to the following:
+Except when provisional enrollment has been approved, applicants are required to submit all required admissions documents prior to enrollment.
+Admissions documents include but are not limited to the following:

 Application for Enrollment